 PLAC Support PP Lead has responsibility for PLAC budget for 2023/24 and will work closely with LAC Lead to coordinate support for PLAC students to ensure that they are effectively supported pastorally and academically.
 Heads of Year, Student Support Officers and the Inclusion manager work together as part of this plan - plans are individual based on student's needs and circumstances.
 EEF Research shows that mentoring can have a positive impact on disadvantaged students in non-academic ways. (staffing costs) Provision map shows PP provision.
 Attendance data.
 Progress data at data points.
 Review after each Data Point.
-The provision map shows where intervention has been targeted at key students and this links to impact.
+PLAC and LAC students are positively included where appropriate on relevant interventions, even if they have not met the criteria foe entry.
+This is to ensure that their background disadvantage is not a barrier to exceptional attainment or progress.
 CHALLENGE NUMBERS ADDRESSED: 4, 5, 6 Key PP and SEN vulnerable students identified and supported in lessons by and LSP.
 Pupil Passports written and used every lesson by teaching staff.
 Communication between LSP and Teacher prior to every lesson to ensure the most effective teaching and learning for the student.
 Regular PP and SEN CPD for staff.
 Strategies: The Rising Stars Programme Invitation to PP Family Revision workshops.
 Early Help support CIN The PP Attendance Strategy HODs to monitor within departments for stretch and challenge.
 Departments to target intervention and extracurricular at these students.
-Pastoral team to ensure attendance at Progress Evenings EEF Research shows that strategies implemented such as use of TAs, reading comprehension strategies and oral language strategies all have a positive impact on PP students, and SEN Champions will develop use of these strategies in each department.
-Staffing costs £20,113 (SENDCO contribution) Termly contact with parents/ students.
+Pastoral team to ensure attendance at Progress Evenings PP/SEND students receive 'enhanced' coaching form LSP 'mentor' more than non-PP/SEND.
+These are more frequent coaching sessions to address matters related to: a. specific areas of need - including a relational approach to teaching metacognition b. reflection of own progress c. additional support for next steps in their education and preparation for adulthood Staffing costs £20,113 (SENDCO contribution) Termly contact with parents/ students.
 MER data review and actions.
 PP SEND data tracked by AHT PP Lead, AHT SEND and SENDCo to triangulate support.
-Review SEND data at each Data Point Doubly disadvantaged students show high levels of progress due to robust support.
-CHALLENGE NUMBERS ADDRESSED: 1-6 Bespoke curriculum Vulnerable and disadvantaged learners in Y11 will be provided with a bespoke curriculum as part of the AIM Provision which best suits their needs and future aspirations.
-This may include additional time studying Basics subjects to ensure they can access Level 3 qualifications.
-(Staffing costs) Review after each Data Point Attendance and progress data All students attending AIM complete their GCSE education and achieve GCSE grades in Basics to allow them to access L3 qualifications.
-No students become NEET.
-No student attending AIM is permanently excluded and therefore their bespoke curriculum prevents this from being necessary.
-CHALLENGE NUMBERS ADDRESSED: 1, 2, 5
+Review SEND data at each Data Point PP SEND student progress has improved this year compared to 2023.
+PP SEND students (21 students) have an estimated progress of -0.79 (-1.05 2023).
+This remains an area for improvement.
+CHALLENGE NUMBERS ADDRESSED: 1-6